AndrewRussellNet/FNA-Template/README.md

 Required FNA components
 -----------------------

-You need to add the following directories at the same level as the solution file:
+You need to add the following directories at the same level as the solution file (note case sensitivity):

 - "FNA" containing the FNA project from https://github.com/FNA-XNA/FNA
 - "FNALibs" containing the FNA libraries from http://fna.flibitijibibo.com/archive/fnalibs.tar.bz2